Let’s get it done! I have high hopes for a solidified LB corps this season

 My fear is this is another Barrett and Haskins scenario.
 One is more talented and has more potential it one is a leader and has seniority

-Buckeye fan in the heart of Badger territory.
+Buckeye fan in Germany.

 Come on.
 Do you really think Washington walked in here to make a commitment to Borland like Urban did for JT?
 Washington is not in a position to risk failure by playing a lessor player.